-Our Control Warlock deck list guide features the best post-nerf deck list for Season 47 (February 2018).
+Our Control Warlock deck list guide features the best deck list for Season 48 (March 2018).
 Our Control Warlock guide also contains Mulligan advice, card combos and strategy tips.

 Control Warlock is a Hearthstone deck that packs in a whole heap of cards from the most recent expansions to provide board clear options at just about every stage of the game, before building up to a big finish in the late-game.
 It's a mix of old and new here, and it packs an awful lot of intimidating end-game options to ensure your opponent's always under pressure.